The Sign Pattern Problem for Ehrhart Polynomials: Main Results II

-\begin{thm} For any integer $d \geq 4$, there exists a $d$-dimensional integral polytope $\mathcal{P}$ such that the coefficients of $t$ and $t^2$ in $i(\mathcal{P},t)$ are negative, the coefficients of $t^3, t^4, \ldots, t^{d-2}$ in $i(\mathcal{P},t)$ are positive. \end{thm} \begin{proof} By Lemma \ref{lem_two_negative}, the result follows for sufficiently large positive integers $m$. \end{proof}
+\begin{thm} For any integer $d \geq 4$, there exists a $d$-dimensional integral polytope $\mathcal{P}$ such that the coefficients of $t$ and $t^2$ in $i(\mathcal{P},t)$ are negative, while those of $t^3, t^4, \ldots, t^{d-2}$ are positive. \end{thm} \begin{proof} By Lemma \ref{lem_two_negative}, the result holds for sufficiently large positive integers $m$. \end{proof}